by: Thomas Young

 Get Back What You Put In

 Blogs take time and energy to be effective and the potential return is equal to the effort put into writing blog content.
-Just like many forms of web marketing discussed in this book, there is no quick fix; however, blog posts will get indexed within Google search results and will be read by your target market for years to come.
+Just like many forms of strategic digital marketing discussed in this book, there is no quick fix; however, blog posts will get indexed within Google search results and will be read by your target market for years to come.
 This is true of any content posted to your website and a major benefit to a value-added content marketing strategy for your website.

 At the heart of your content marketing strategy will be your company blog.
 The blog is the one place for regular content on a variety of subjects.
 An active and interesting company blog takes advantage of your website’s ability to be much more than a static, online brochure.
 Your site visitors and Google will appreciate your efforts.
 An excellent blog goes a long way toward driving traffic and leads.